Race Deployment Real Hardware 2025

 Planning

-The obstacle avoidance is done with a Euclidean distance transform on the occupancy map.
-I precompute it once per map update and then scoring each rollout is just a lookup — not a collision check loop.
+I do the obstacle avoidance with a Euclidean distance transform on the occupancy map.
+I precompute it once per map update.
+After that, scoring each rollout is a simple lookup instead of a collision check loop.

 Rollout scoring